The History image

 Many families live in denial, as our founder, Nicole, did, thinking, “It will never happen to my child because he/she has a disability.”
 Because of a lack of education, parents do not know how to talk to their children about body safety, secrets vs. surprises, good touches vs. bad touches, boundaries, caring adults, etc. As parents, we provide the foundation for body safety and healthy relationships, tailoring the conversations to our child’s cognition level.
 It can not be a one-and-done conversation.
 Conversations need to happen on an ongoing basis.

-Even with education and increased awareness, abuse of children with disabilities is still extremely difficult to talk about.
-As a society, we need to be able to speak openly about abuse to end the stigma, reduce the risk, and protect our innocent children.
-We no longer live in a world where silence is an option for any systemic issue.
-It's our responsibility to protect our children.
-Change needs to start at home.
+Even with education and increased awareness, abuse of individuals with disabilities is still extremely difficult to talk about.
+As a society, we need to be able to speak openly about abuse to end the stigma, reduce the risk, and protect our innocent loved ones.

 A Message From THE Founders image